 Where is the fuel tank vent valve located?

-Every car is different but the fuel tank vent valve is usually found underneath the car.
+Every car is different but the fuel tank vent valve can usually be located underneath the car.
 It is typically close to the charcoal canister and is located near the fuel tank.

 What causes the fuel tank valve to fail?

 The most common reason a fuel vent valve fails is because of corrosion.
 Being underneath the car, it is open to many things like dirt and temperatures which can lead to corrosion.
-It starts sticking either open or fails completely when it’s corroded.
+A corroded vent valve starts sticking either open, or rather it fails completely.

 How much does it cost to replace a fuel vent valve?